-GEL 408 Structural Geology (A).
-Prerequisites: GEL 302, ESC 350 and ESC 391.
+GEL 408 Structural Geology (A). $30 Course fee required: Prerequisites: GEL302, ESC350 and ESC391.
 Covers the principles of the mechanical behavior of rocks during deformation; theories of origin of major and minor rock structures (fold, faults, rock cleavage, ect.) and their relationships to each other; and plate tectonics models for some major crustal structures.
 Emphasizes techniques of analyzing and solving three dimensional problems, and gathering structural data in the field.
 Requires a weekend field trip and report.
 4 Cr.
 Even Spring.

-GEL 411 Stratigraphy and Sedimentology (A).
-Prerequisites: GEL 302, ESC 350, and ESC 391.
+GEL 411 Stratigraphy and Sedimentology (A). $30 Course fee required: Prerequisites: GEL302, ESC350, and ESC391.
 Covers the physical, chemical and biological characteristics of sedimentary materials; sedimentary environments and geologic time; and the application of stratigraphic principles to a variety of problems involving sedimentary rocks in the geologic record.
 Employs techniques and instruments used in stratigraphy and sedimentology.
 Requires a weekend field trip and report.
 4 Cr.
 Odd Fall.

-GEL 415 Geomorphology (A).
-Prerequisites: GEL 201, ESC 350, and ESC 391.
+GEL 415 Geomorphology (A). $30 Course fee required: Prerequisites: GEL201, ESC350, and ESC391.
 Covers the surface features of the Earth and their origins.
 Emphasizes processes, both internal and external, which interact to produce landforms.
 Stresses an analytical approach to the formulation of valid inferences based on accurate observations.
 Requires two Saturday field trips.
 4 Cr.
 Odd Spring.

 GEL 431 Petrology (A).
-Prerequisite; GEL 312.
+Prerequisite GEL 312.
 Studies the processes by which igneous, sedimentary, and metamorphic rocks form.
 Covers the principles of rock examination which reveal operation of those processes, as well as the relationships of rock forming processes to plate tectonics.
 Entails recognition, description and interpretation of mineralogic and textural features in hard specimens and thin, along with whole rock geochemical data.
-3 cr.
-Even Spring.
 3 Cr.
 Even Spring.

 GEL 450 Low Temperature Geochemistry (A).
-(Prerequisites GEL201 & CHM206) Applies basic chemical principles of thermodynamics, kinetics, and equilibrium to the investigation of common processes in the Earth's critical zone ranging from carbonate equilibrium to surface reactions on soil minerals a This studio style course will emphasize the bridge between theory and practice.
+Prerequisites GEL201 & CHM206.
+Applies basic chemical principles of thermodynamics, kinetics, and equilibrium to the investigation of common processes in the Earth's critical zone ranging from carbonate equilibrium to surface reactions on soil minerals and the role of microorganisms in geochemical reactions.
+This studio style course will emphasize the bridge between theory and practice.
 3 Cr.